elasticio/api-docs/source/includes/_contracts.md

 ```

-This endpoint allows creating a Workspace only by User which is a member of the Contract.
+This endpoint allows creating a Workspace only by the User that is a member of the Contract's scope.

 ### HTTP Request